alankent/magento2devbox-skeleton/README.md

     chmod +x bin/magento

-Note that `magento-cloud get` is an alternative to the `git clone` command above. `magento-cloud build` runs the `composer install` and patching command, but also runs additional commands (such as `di-compile`) which you may not want to run during development.
+Note that `magento-cloud get` is an alternative to the `git clone` command above, but it is recommended to use `git` directly to check the code out into the correct directory name (`/var/www/magento2`) as required by DevBox.

 **Option 5: Internal Development**

 TODO: THIS SECTION IS INDICATIVE OF FUTURE DIRECTION, NOT SUPPORTED YET.

-This section is ONLY relevant to internal Magento developers, or external developers wishing to submit a pull request.
-The following is NOT recommended for production sites.
+This section is only relevant to internal Magento developers, or external developers wishing to submit a pull request.
+The following is not recommended for production sites.
 (It may however be worth exploring by extension developers.)